STUDENTS

 Post-Doctoral Fellow

 Dr. Suchand Basuli was born and brought up in West Bengal, India.
 He obtained his M.Sc. degree from the Indian Institute of Technology Hyderabad.
 Subsequently, he received his Ph.D. in Chemistry from the same institute, under the guidance of Prof. G. Satyanarayana’s group in 2018.
 Later, he worked as a postdoctoral fellow at the Indian Institute of Technology Kharagpur.
 Subsequently, he gained one year industry experience as well.
-Very recently (2022), he joined as a postdoctoral fellow in Prof. Hirschi Lab in the department of
+Very recently (2022), he joined as a postdoctoral fellow in Prof. Hirschi Lab in the department of chemistry, at Binghamton University.
+His research activities are focussed on designing new synthetic strategies and study reaction mechanism.
+He loves playing football and cricket in his free time.

 STEPHANIE CORIO